TKalaitzidis/learn2earn/README.md

-Here's a draft for your `README.md` file for Learn2Earn:

----

 # Learn2Earn - Book Trading Platform

 Learn2Earn is a full-stack web application designed to facilitate book trading between users.
 Built using modern technologies like React.js, Express.js, Node.js, and PostgreSQL, it provides a seamless experience for both users and administrators.